codingkabs/Hospital-Assistant-Robot/README.md

-# RoboKab the althcare Assistant Robot
+# RoboKab - Healthcare Assistant Robot

 A ROS-based healthcare assistant robot system that autonomously navigates through a hospital environment to check on patients, verify medication compliance, and report back to doctors.